AECOM: 2000–present

-In 2018, AECOM along with 91 additional Fortune 500 companies had "paid an effective federal tax rate of 0% or less" as a result of Donald Trump´s Tax Cuts and Jobs Act of 2017.
+In 2018, AECOM along with 91 additional Fortune 500 companies had "paid an effective federal tax rate of 0% or less" as a result of Donald Trump's Tax Cuts and Jobs Act of 2017.

 In October 2019, AECOM announced plans to sell their Management Services division to private equity firm American Securities LLC and Lindsay Goldberg for $2.405 billion.
 Management Services provides services and support to governmental clients including the Department of Energy and Department of Defense.
 On January 31, 2020, this transaction was completed with the new company being called Amentum.
 In October 2020, AECOM announced the sale of its Power construction business to private equity firm CriticalPoint Capital.
 In December 2020, AECOM announced the sale of its Civil construction business, including Shimmick Construction, to private equity firm Oroco Capital, which completed January 5, 2021.
 AECOM explained these divestitures as a "transformation into a higher-margin, lower-risk Professional Services business".

 In August 2021, AECOM announced plans to relocate its global headquarters from Los Angeles, California to Dallas, Texas.

-The company has worked on megaprojects including the Sutong Yangtze River Bridge (the world's longest cable-stayed bridge), One World Trade Center (the tallest tower in the Western Hemisphere), as well as some of the largest sports venues, ports, and disaster recovery programs in the world.
+In 2025, AECOM acquired Norway-based artificial intelligence start-up company Consigli.